ev3rnub/GPE104_W1/README.md

 09/17/2026@11:18AM - Added private vars and updated some comments/misc code cleanup.

+09/17/2026@11:41AM - Built a test build for macOS of the project so far named CVUnity_P2M1.app.

 ## WIP

 This will descrive Work in Progress implementations.